JetBrains/kotlin/samples/opengl/README.md

 # OpenGL application

  This example shows interaction with OpenGL library, to render classical 3D test model.
+Linux build requires `apt-get install freeglut3-dev` or similar, MacOS shall work as is.

 To build use `./build.sh` script without arguments (or specify `TARGET` variable if cross-compiling).